Setting up a tent can be difficult, especially if you’re not used to it. But with the right tools and a little know-how, anyone can do it.

 When you pack for your trip, make sure you have easy access to your tent, stakes, poles, mallet, tarp, etc. The first thing you will want to do when you arrive at your campsite is set up your tent.

 If you are camping in a more remote area, choosing a good spot for your tent is essential.
-Pitching your tent on a clear level spot, with good drainage and natural protection from the wind, is best.
+Pitching your tent on a clear level spot with good drainage and natural protection from the wind is best.

-Also, avoid setting up your tent near a river bed, or ditch or you can wake up in a puddle of water (been there).
+Also, avoid setting up your tent near a river bed or ditch, or you can wake up in a puddle of water (been there).

-Make sure you set your tent up far enough away from the firepit to avoid embers raining down and melting or burning holes in your tent.
+Ensure you set your tent up far enough away from the firepit to avoid embers raining down and melting or burning holes in your tent.

-Take into account the wind and whether or not you want a breeze through your tent.
+Consider the wind and whether or not you want a breeze through your tent.
 Depending on the time of year, you may or may not want a breeze blowing through.

 So many things to think about, but you will be much happier if you have your tent in a good spot from the start.

-Clear the campsite
+Clear the Campsite

 Next, you may need to prepare the campsite.